Spiritual & Religious Dreams

 Quick Answer

-Key takeaway: Sleep paralysis can be medically real and spiritually distressing at the same time.
-You do not have to choose between the two explanations.
+Key takeaway: Sleep paralysis can be medically explainable and spiritually distressing at the same time.
+You do not need to choose only one lens.

 Sleep paralysis is a temporary state where you are aware but unable to move or speak as you are waking up or falling asleep.
-That experience is frightening, but it is also recognized in mainstream sleep medicine.
+It may last seconds or a few minutes, but it can feel much longer because of fear.

-Islamic guidance does not require Muslims to deny a medical mechanism.
-It gives a spiritual response to a frightening experience without forcing the conclusion that every episode is possession or a supernatural attack.
+Islamic guidance does not require Muslims to deny the medical mechanism.
+It gives a spiritual response to fear without forcing the conclusion that every episode is a supernatural attack.

 The clearest Islamic approach is balance: understand the mechanism, answer the fear, and avoid turning one episode into a diagnosis.